|

 - Selected line highlight in the diff view.
 Value can be one of

-the foreground colour of the selected line, while the latter will use a
+The former will invert the foreground colour of the selected line, while

 FNC_COLOUR_HL_SEARCH

-To clear environment variables, issue
+To clear environment variables, invoke the shell builtin

 The fnc utility exits 0 on success,